sighupio/gatekeeper-policy-manager/README.md

 > The app can be run as a POD in a Kubernetes cluster or locally with a `kubeconfig` file.
 It will try its best to autodetect the correct configuration.

-Once you've deployed the application, if you haven't set up an ingress, you can access the web-UI using port-forward:
+Once you've deployed the application, if you haven't set up an ingress, you can access the web UI using port-forward:

 ```bash
 kubectl -n gatekeeper-system port-forward  svc/gatekeeper-policy-manager 8080:80
 ```

-Then access it with your browser on: [http://127.0.0.1:8080](http://127.0.0.1:8080)
+Then access it with your browser by visiting [http://127.0.0.1:8080](http://127.0.0.1:8080).

 ### Deploy using Helm